 Course or university withdrawals

 Our website explains the course and university withdrawal procedure in further detail.
 Please note that it is not possible to request a course withdrawal if the final exam for any course has been written.
 Permission to request a course or university withdrawal after withdrawal deadlines have passed may be granted only under exceptional circumstances.
 You may need to submit appropriate documentation with your request.
-If you decide to request a course or university withdrawal, you must apply for permission to do so through Service Point and complete a late course withdrawal form or a University Withdrawal form to initiate this request.
+If you decide to request a course or university withdrawal, you must apply for permission to do so through Service Point and complete a late course withdrawal form to initiate this request.